Architecty/Christmas-in-the-Park/index.md

-## Nothing here yet, but this is where the page will go!
+## Thanks for helping us test the the QR code!

+This is where we'll put the controls for the Christmas tree.